eduardoansi/enem2017/README.md

 Bigger cities have students with a somewhat higher average score than students from smaller cities.
 While the sample size of big cities is more abundant, encompassing both types of students, those who perform well and those who don't - and all in between - generally there is already a tendency for divergence in the scores.
 Analyzing this information together with IDH we can notice that living in a bigger city is an advantage, although the reasons are not clear just by the charts.

-The IDH is an index that tries to quantify the quality of live of any given location, and within its metrics it uses data about health, security, leisure and education.
+The IDH is an index that tries to quantify the quality of live of any given location, and within its metrics it uses data about health, wealth and education.
 There is some multicolinearity in analyzing exam scores and IDH together, because a part of the latter is based indirectly on the former.
 But it also has to be considered that the other factors that determine the IDH value are relevant for this result, specially because it says a lot about the whole environment where the student is inserted and how secure and/or free he or she is to focus on education.

 At the same time, IDH and population size are linked as well.
 Usually bigger cities have better infrastructure, not only of schools, but also hospitals, parks, public services, transportation, among others, creating a favorable situation for those who live in those urban centers.